 - Face coverings are required when you are in dining facilities, except while eating and drinking.
 Regardless, physical distancing must be observed.

-- University housing is available this fall.
+- University housing is available this fall and for spring semester.

 - Residential health and safety efforts are rooted in the most current science and based on guidance from federal, state, and local health authorities.
-Measures will include a combination of the use of physical distancing, hand washing hygiene, limited density in indoor spaces, appropriate face coverings when distancing is challenging, and other support resources.
+Measures include a combination of the use of physical distancing, hand washing hygiene, limited density in indoor spaces, appropriate face coverings when distancing is challenging, and other support resources.

 - We are cleaning high-traffic points (door handles, handrails, water filling stations, elevators, dining locations, laundry facilities, etc.) even more frequently than usual.